AlekEagle/cumulonimbus-docs/src/api/user/instruction.md

-# Domain Management
+# Instruction Management

-These endpoints pertains to the various actions that can be performed on domains.
+These are endpoints that relate to interacting with setup instructions for various services.

-## GET /domains
+## GET /instructions

-Get all domains usable domains.
+Get a list of all officially supported upload software.

 :::details Parameters